 Fred & Pauline Flanagan Estate

-In 1964 Pauline De La Perrelle, originally of Canterbury, Kent, England, married Geelong Football Club legend Fred Flanagan and they took up residence at Torquay.
+In 1964, Pauline De La Perrelle, originally of Canterbury, Kent, England, married Geelong Football Club legend Fred Flanagan and they took up residence in Torquay.

 The Flanagans retired from business in 1981 and turned their attention to helping others through Geelong Legacy.

-Both Fred and Pauline loved living in Geelong and enjoyed involvement with our community through their many friendships and acquaintances throughout the region.
+Fred and Pauline loved living in Geelong and enjoyed being involved in the community through their many friendships and acquaintances throughout the region.

 After 12 years of enjoyable residence at the Abervale Retirement Village in Grovedale, Fred passed away in January 2013 aged 88 years.
 Pauline passed away in March 2015 aged 90 and her Estate provided a number of legacies to not-for-profit organisations, including $200k to the Geelong Community Foundation.